Our Beetroot Dip With Walnuts is deliciously rich, healthy, vegan, Paleo and easy to make.

 - Tahini – or you could use sesame seeds

-- Pour everything into the bowl of a food processor (or blender) and add the herbs, tahini and lemon juice and blend until you get the right consistency.
+Step 6 - Add the herbs, tahini and lemon juice and blend until you get the right consistency.
 I like a coarse purée.

 Serving

-- Add some macadamia dukkah on top when you serve it to make it look pretty & add crunch.
+- Add some Simple Macadamia Dukkah on top when you serve it to make it look pretty & add crunch.

 - Serve like I did with some plain rice crackers.